neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Returns an estimation of the memory consumption for that procedure.

-.. py:function:: gds.kmeans.mutate(G: Graph, **config: Any) -> Series[Any]

-    The Kmeans  algorithm clusters nodes into different communities based on Euclidean distance

-.. py:function:: gds.kmeans.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

-    Returns an estimation of the memory consumption for that procedure.

-.. py:function:: gds.kmeans.stats(G: Graph, **config: Any) -> Series[Any]

-    The Kmeans  algorithm clusters nodes into different communities based on Euclidean distance

-.. py:function:: gds.kmeans.stats.estimate(G: Graph, **config: Any) -> Series[Any]

-    Returns an estimation of the memory consumption for that procedure.

-.. py:function:: gds.kmeans.stream(G: Graph, **config: Any) -> DataFrame

-    The Kmeans  algorithm clusters nodes into different communities based on Euclidean distance

-.. py:function:: gds.kmeans.stream.estimate(G: Graph, **config: Any) -> Series[Any]

-    Returns an estimation of the memory consumption for that procedure.

-.. py:function:: gds.kmeans.write(G: Graph, **config: Any) -> Series[Any]

-    The Kmeans  algorithm clusters nodes into different communities based on Euclidean distance

-.. py:function:: gds.kmeans.write.estimate(G: Graph, **config: Any) -> Series[Any]

-    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.k1coloring.mutate(G: Graph, **config: Any) -> Series[Any]

     The K-1 Coloring algorithm assigns a color to every node in the graph.